v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex3_Manage_secure_user_access.md

 	**Note:** You will be prohibited from logging in as Laura until after the **90 second lockout duration** that you set earlier.

 22. Once you've been locked out, wait 90 seconds and then verify that you can sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider) and the password **User.pw1**.
 If your log in is successful, you should return to the Azure Active Directory admin center.

+Congratulations!
+You have just completed the final lab in this course.

 # End of Lab 4